The Reuven Surkis Program for Students from The Ethiopian Community

 Tuition at JCT varies according to the need of the student – basic tuition is 11,000 NIS per year and many (but not all) of these students receive some government support for this purpose.
 In addition to tuition, students must pay for English courses and Judaic studies as well as dormitories and food, which are not included under government stipends.
 Students from such backgrounds are incapable of financing these expenses and JCT has undertaken to provide support for these students.

 Although JCT has limited available accommodations for its students, we nevertheless provide free dormitory accommodations to all the students in the EFE program.
 Additional support provides extra tutoring and living stipends, which are all part of a comprehensive program that includes counseling, enrichment programs and Ethiopian religious and cultural events such as the celebration of the Sigd Holiday.
-The cost to JCT per student in the Education for Ethiopians program is between $5,000 and $7,500 per year.
+The cost to JCT per student in the Education for Ethiopians program is $5,000 per year.

 The importance of this program, not only to the individual students but to their families and communities, is paramount.
 We employ everything in our power in order to assist them in their difficult endeavor but we cannot succeed alone.
 We need your help to continue - these students depend on full scholarship support, mentoring and extra tuition in order to succeed.
 We invite you to be a part of their success.